-Using UV germicidal lights in connection with your home’s HVAC system is a way to disinfect the air inside without using chemicals.
+UV germicidal lights connected to your home’s HVAC system can disinfect the air inside without using chemicals.

 Understanding How UV HVAC Lights Work

 Mold and bacteria is a common concern when it comes to HVAC systems.
 According to the NCBI, fungal contamination often contributes to illnesses such as infectious diseases, asthma, allergic rhinitis, and hypersensitivity pneumonitis.
-However, UV lights have been proven to help eliminate many types of bacteria, germs, fungi, pathogens and viruses and can thus be used in a wide range of applications including air purification.
+However, UV lights have been proven to help eliminate many bacteria, germs, fungi, pathogens, and viruses.
+They can thus be used in a wide range of applications, including air purification.

-Ultraviolet light is germicidal, which means it is able to break down the DNA in bacteria, viruses and other airborne contaminates and thus keep them from growing.
+Ultraviolet light is germicidal, which means it can break down the DNA in bacteria, viruses, and other airborne contaminants and thus keep them from growing.
 The UV light in the sun does this to the air outside.
-Using UV germicidal lights in connection with your home’s HVAC system is a way to disinfect the air inside without using chemicals.
+UV germicidal lights connected to your home’s HVAC system can disinfect the air inside without using chemicals.

 There are two types of UV lights for HVAC systems: